AckerlyXu/heima/articles/virtual-machines/windows/sql/virtual-machines-windows-portal-sql-server-provision.md

 To connect to SQL Server via the internet, you also must enable SQL Server Authentication, which is described in the next section.

-> [AZURE.NOTE]
+> [!NOTE]
 > It is possible to add more restrictions for the network communications to your SQL Server VM.
 You can do this by editing the Network Security Group after the VM is created.
-For more information, see [What is a Network Security Group (NSG)?](/documentation/articles/virtual-networks-nsg/)
+For more information, see [What is a Network Security Group (NSG)?](../../../virtual-network/virtual-networks-nsg.md)
 >
 >